Wild Side - Elsie Silver

 I’ll tell you what I liked about the story and what I didn’t so much like.
 The journal entries — they were long and tiring.
 I just wanted them to end.

-What I appreciated was how the meeting between Tabby’s parents and Rhys was overly documented.
+What I appreciated was how the meeting between Tabby’s parents and Rhys was not overly documented.
 I’ve read such scenes a thousand times, and there are only three that I remember.
 I enjoyed how the wedding wasn’t overly dragged out either, and how even though it was a slow burn, it wasn’t the unnecessarily slowest burn ever.
 There was always something there to kind of scratch that itch.

 The most memorable moments for me had to be, obviously, when the tension cracked all the way, when Tabby and Rhys both found out what Erika did, Rhys’s vulnerability after his incident, and OF COURSE the kiss during his wrestling match.
 I knew he’d never go through with what Anthony said, but still, reading it happen was like a cold drink on a hot summer’s day.
 Quenching.
 The unmasking of that man needs to be studied.